gr8lawrence/ARTDeConv/README.md

  * $K$: 5 (the total number of cell types);
  * $K_0$: 4 (the number of cell types whose gene signature expression are known);

 ARTdeConv requires the rows of the bulk matrix match those of the gene signature matrix (which is already satisfied in the processed data).
-It also requires the input signature matrix contains $K$ columns for all $K$ cell types, with the $K_0$ cell types with gene signature expression occupying the first $K_0$ columns, and the rest of the columns padded with 0.
+It also requires the input signature matrix contains $K$ columns for all $K$ cell types, with the first $K_0$ columns occupied by the $K_0$ cell types with known gene signature expression and the rest of the columns padded with 0.
 To meet this requirement, we pre-process the data:

 ```R
 ## extract the bulk and gene signature expression